blacktop/ipsw/README.md

 Available Commands:
-  device-list     List all iOS devices device-tree     Parse DeviceTree download        Download and parse IPSW(s) from the internets dyld            Parse dyld_shared_cache extract         Extract kernelcache, dyld_shared_cache or DeviceTree from IPSW help            Help about any command kernel          Parse kernelcache version         Print the version number of ipsw
+  device-list     List all iOS devices device-tree     Parse DeviceTree dis             Disassemble ARM binaries at address or symbol download        Download and parse IPSW(s) from the internets dyld            Parse dyld_shared_cache extract         Extract kernelcache, dyld_shared_cache or DeviceTree from IPSW help            Help about any command kernel          Parse kernelcache macho           Parse a MachO file version         Print the version number of ipsw

 Flags: